nagapalanisamy/tbsapisdk/sdk-php/README.md

-# Using the TaxBandits API with Python
+# Using the TaxBandits API with PHP

-TaxBandits SDK is written in Python and used to communicate with the TaxBandits API.
+TaxBandits SDK is written in PHP and used to communicate with the TaxBandits API.